 - Spell scribes generally write on a piece of paper but can also cast by writing in the air.

 - In Avatar: The Last Airbender, bending powers are typically accompanied by large, flashy martial-arts-like movements.
 The more powerful the bender, the less movement they need to gain the effect.
 Members of the Fire Nation royal family are sometimes seen to shoot jets of flame from their palms or mouth with little or no movement required, and King Bumi can perform impressive feats of Earthbending just by wiggling his nose or chin.

 - And there's an assassin who can firebend with his mind.
-No one before or since has had that kind of power.
+As did an opponent in the third season of The Legend of Korra.